 Kia Ora and Welcome!

 Trident High School is your choice for Academic, Sporting and Cultural achievement.
-We look forward to you being a part of our story of success.
+We look forward to being a part of your journey.

-The Enrolment Scheme and associated Zone directed by the Ministry of Education continues for 2020.
-See enrolment scheme boundary map.
+The Enrolment Scheme and associated Zone directed by the Ministry of Education continues for 2023.
+See enrolment scheme & boundary map.
 On the Application to Enrol form you must indicate whether it is an In-zone or Out-of-zone enrolment.
-If your son/daughter is residing with parents or primary caregivers or legal guardians in the Trident zone then he/she is eligible to attend Trident but will still have to go through the interview process before any enrolment is confirmed.
+If your son/daughter is residing with parents or primary caregivers or legal guardians in the Trident High School zone then he/she is eligible to attend Trident High School but will still have to go through the interview process before any enrolment is confirmed.

-This school operates a unit for students with intellectual disabilities capped at 25 students.
+This school operates a programme for students with disabilities capped at 25 students.
 Students who live within the school’s home zone and meet the criterion for enrolment in this special programme will be enrolled ahead of out-of-zone students.
 Acceptance into the programme requires students to be verified as eligible for the Ongoing and Reviewable Resourcing Scheme.
+Admission and Enrolment Guidelines.

 First Priority: Will be given to students who have been accepted for enrolment in the unit for intellectually disabled students subject to the Ministry of Education cap on roll.